PTO Accrual Guide: Definition, Benefits, Tips, and FAQ

 Step #1: Check your state and local laws

-In most cases, employers have the freedom to create a PTO policy that works for them.
+In most cases, employers have the freedom to create a PTO policy that works for them and their employees.
 Still, some local laws provide minimum eligibility requirements or give employers the option to limit the time off workers can accrue.

 So, your first step in creating an accrual policy for your company is to check your state and local laws.